agzaiyenth/Vendora/README.md

-# Real-Time Event Ticketing System
+# Vendora - A Event Ticketing System

 ## Introduction
 The Real-Time Event Ticketing System is a application for managing ticket releases and purchases in real-time.
 The system ensures data integrity through multi-threading and synchronization, supporting the following features: